antybubbs/kaya/README.md

 business environment or customer systems, Kaya provides one clean, modern workspace to organise everything that matters.

+I personally use Kaya for my homelab management.
+This repo is for me to manage the App and updates and to share the journey as I go.

+Use it, dont use it.
+Its up to you really (but it is quite cool if I do say so myself)

 ------------------------------------------------------------------------

 # ✨ Features